 Strong First Draft

 Sometimes my first draft is my last draft.
 I expand on the agreed upon outline and present copy that I believe is ready for production.
-Plus, I include low-fi mockups in Google Docs and instructions for implementation.
-Of course, your suggestions are welcomed.
+Plus, I include low-fi mockups in Balsamiq and instructions for implementation — no walls of text in a Word doc from me.

 5. Handoff & Launch